oddjobs-maple/odd_job_guides/woodsman/README.md

 (plural &ldquo;woodsmen&rdquo;).
 This job is also commonly referred to by simply prepending &ldquo;STR&rdquo; (or &ldquo;strength&rdquo;) to the name of the ordinary job in question &mdash; e.g. &ldquo;STR hunter&rdquo; &mdash; or more generically as &ldquo;STR archer&rdquo;.
+To avoid confusion with DEX archers who have a base STR higher than 4 (i.e. normal, but also not STRless, archers), &ldquo;pure STR&rdquo; can be prepended instead of simply &ldquo;STR&rdquo;.
+Other names for this job include:

+- Woodman
+- Huntsman
+- Forester
+- DEXless archer/hunter/&amp;c.

 &ldquo;Woodsman&rdquo;/&ldquo;woodsmen&rdquo; unfortunately can sound rather gendered, and so &ldquo;woodswoman&rdquo; (plural &ldquo;woodswomen&rdquo;) is sometimes used instead, when appropriate &mdash; although this only solves one of the problems.
-Rather than attempting to fix the English language and write a MapleStory guide in one fell swoop, &ldquo;woodsman&rdquo; and &ldquo;woodsmen&rdquo; are here used as gender-neutral, catch-all terms.
+Rather than attempting to fix the English language and write a MapleStory guide in one fell swoop, &ldquo;woodsman&rdquo; and &ldquo;woodsmen&rdquo; are here used as ungendered, catch-all terms.

 ## Pros and cons